AlessandroGnutti/Symmetry-Detection-in-images/README.md

 Download the .mat files associated to the symmetry stacks for the ICCV17, single axis, testset.

-Copy those files in /DatasetICCV17/Testset/ref_s/stack/.
+Copy the files in /DatasetICCV17/Testset/ref_s/stack/.

 Run the main.m file.